Leonamrsm/DS-em-Producao/README.md

 8. **Hyperparameter Fine Tuning:** search for the best values for each of the parameters of the best performing model(s) selected from the previous step.
 9. **Translation and Interpretation of the Model Performance:** conversion of the performance metrics of the Machine Learning model to a more tangible business result.
 10. **Deployment of Model to Production:** publication of the model in a cloud environment so that the interested people can access its results to improve business decisions.

-Moreover, the workflow followed the [CRISP-DM](https://www.datascience-pm.com/crisp-dm-2/) methodology, aiming to work in the problem through successively deeper cycles, while delivering value early, since the first run.

 ## Top 3 Insights From Exploratory Data Analysis